 Unlike some providers that see you once and you never talk to again, our profession prides itself on building relationships to support you in your nursing/feeding journey.
-Ask your lactation consultant how they prefer to stay in touch after the visit, what follow up is covered in the initial visit fee and when you may want to see each other again.
-Many IBCLCs would love to see photos and videos before and after your consult to get a fuller picture of the challenges you are facing and to see what is already working.
+Ask your lactation consultant how they prefer to stay in touch after the visit, what follow-up is covered in the initial visit fee, and when you may want to see each other again.
+Many IBCLCs would love to see photos and videos before and after your consultation to get a fuller picture of the challenges you are facing and to see what is already working.
 Together you will develop a care plan with your consultant.
 This plan will address your most immediate concerns and also give you support on what is to come in your nursing relationship.
 This plan is fluid and will change quickly as you and your baby try new things and as your baby (and possibly your milk supply) changes!
-Communication is key to ensure that the plan is working for you and your baby.
+Communication is key to ensuring that the plan is working for you and your baby.
 In my private practice, I check in with families the day after we meet to get a sense of what has improved already and to hear about areas that will need further support.
-Don’t hesitate to reach out or book a follow up with your consultant!
+Don’t hesitate to reach out or book a follow-up with your consultant!

 2. If at all possible, have your partner or a close support person available during the consult to help you.

 I have done plenty of solo virtual consults with amazing nursing parents handling their new baby in one hand, and their laptop in another!
 It can certainly be done, but it’s even better to have someone who can shift camera angles, provide their perspective on how your family is doing and learn about baby development and feeding.
 If you have a partner, research has shown that supportive partners increase nursing success.
-During this pandemic lots of prenatal and postpartum visits are without partners, but your virtual lactation consultation will be better if your partner is fully included and engaged.
+During a pandemic lots of prenatal and postpartum visits are without partners, but your virtual lactation consultation will be better if your partner is fully included and engaged.
 IBCLCs are all about family-centered care!

 3. For your virtual consultation plan to have your baby close by and ideally available to feed.

 This is actually the tricky part whether you see an IBCLC in your home or virtually.
 Many families ask me how to time a feeding when early nursing and feeding is so unscheduled.
 First of all, don’t stress.
 Most visits are scheduled for at least an hour, so if your little one isn’t interested in nursing right away we can talk first and get to nursing a little later.
-On the other hand, if we all log in to a hungry baby, we can start right away with assessing and assisting with a feeding.
+On the other hand, if we all log in to a hungry baby, we can start right away by assessing and assisting with a feeding.
 I advise families to consider doing a short nursing session to tide the baby over or a small amount in a bottle (if baby is bottle feeding) if the baby is hungry within an hour of our consult.